FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 From an implementer's perspective, however, they are basically regular search result pages with pre-applied category filters.

 Typically, you arrive at a category page after using the shop's navigation.
-This has a few implications regarding how to communicate with the FACT-Finder API.
+This has a few implications regarding how to communicate with the FactFinder API.
 Responses to navigation and search requests can be configured separately.
 This has the effect that seemingly identical requests may receive different responses depending on whether they target the **navigation** or the **search** API.

-This article explores the tools offered by FACT-Finder Web Components to correctly implement category pages.
+This article explores the tools offered by FactFinder Web Components to correctly implement category pages.

 > Hint
 >
 > In principle the implementation of category pages is the same for all scenarios.
-> Details vary depending on whether you are using **FACT-Finder NG** or prior, or whether your app architecture is **dynamic pages** or **single-page application**.
+> Details vary depending on whether you are using **FactFinder NG** or prior, or whether your app architecture is **dynamic pages** or **single-page application**.

 ### Implementation in general